 If an individual's inheritance tax nil rate band is not used up on their death, the unused proportion can be transferred to their surviving spouse or civil partner.

-Assets passed between spouses or civil partners are exempt from IHT (assuming the spouse or partner is domiciled in the UK), regardless of their worth and how soon you die after making them.
+Assets passed between spouses or civil partners are exempt from IHT (assuming the spouse or partner is domiciled, or treated as being domiciled in the UK), regardless of their worth and how soon you die after making them.
 These rules also apply to gifts made to charities.